Post Graduate Training in

 This module provides you with the foundational understandings of Gestalt therapy, and will be the first of 4 incremental modules that are required for successful completion of the Advanced Training.
 It explores the history and evolution of Gestalt therapy and the underlying philosophy and influences.
 This module emphasises the development of the therapist through a process of self-development and provides an introduction to group theory and practice.

-Using a developmental perspective that includes cutting edge interpersonal neurobiology and research on human beings’ deeply intersubjective experience, this module focuses on relational Gestalt therapy.
+This unit focuses on the application of Gestalt therapy.
 The concept of ‘self’ is introduced and explored from the perspective of the Client, the Therapist and the co-created relationship.
 Students will be invited into focussed reflection and practice around the therapeutic encounter with an emphasis on deepening the relational figure through awareness of self, other and our diverse social contexts.
 Finally, the idea of a ‘relational ethics’ is introduced to deepen students’ understanding of best practice and ethical maturity.

-This module provides you with the foundational understandings of body focussed Gestalt therapy, and will build on modules GT1 and GT2.
-It will explore the foundational theory and practical applications of working with the body, drawing on Gestalt methodology and body focussed healing practices.
-The module will include exploration of historical & contemporary theorists such as Janet, Reich, Perls, Boyesen, Van Der Kolk, Ogden, Rothschild, Kepner and others.
-Particular attention will be given to including ethical, informed, somatic applications into your practice as a psychotherapist and how to assess and work with trauma.
-The module will cover recent developments in trauma theory and offer a framework for practice.
-This will include: attention to somatic experience; ‘mindful’ use of present moment awareness; the importance of a relational approach, the critical role of community support; and how to experiment with growth-enhancing experience.
+This unit provides you with the foundational understandings of trauma informed Gestalt therapy.
+It will explore the foundational theory and practical applications of working with the body, drawing on Gestalt methodology and safe trauma theory and practice.
+Particular attention will be given to ethical, informed, somatic applications into your practice as a Gestalt therapist and how to assess and work with trauma.
+The unit will cover recent developments in trauma theory and offer a framework for practice.
 These principles will be linked with contemporary developments in best practice, our current understanding of the neurobiology of trauma, and to the cultural and relational contexts we live in.

-Students who wish to gain entry into the Advanced Clinical Training In Contemporary Gestalt Therapy are required to have Undergraduate qualifications (Bachelor level) in fields such as Social Work, Psychology, Counselling, or other allied fields.
+Students who wish to gain entry into the Graduate Diploma of Gestalt Therapy are required to have Undergraduate qualifications in fields such as Social Work, Psychology, Counselling, or other allied fields.
 Other TAFE qualifications together with relevant employment experience may be considered, along with relevant life experience.
 Consideration will also be given to people seeking admission into the course with Diploma or other vocational Certificate qualifications in the counselling or related areas of study, together with extensive relevant work experience.

 All applicants are expected to fulfil the following occupational and personal requirements (below).